Telephone Banking FAQs

 Q. If I only have a mobile phone, are there other options available to me?

 A. Yes!
 KS StateBank also offers a Mobile Banking App for both iPhone® and Android™ devices (including the Kindle Fire), or Mobile Banking via Mobile Web for web-enabled, non-smartphones.
-The App can be found in your App Store, and the Mobile Web version can be accessed at ksstatebank.mobi from your mobile phone.
-However, you must be signed up for Online Banking to use Mobile Banking.
+The App can be found in your App Store, however, you must be signed up for Online Banking to use Mobile Banking.

 External Link Disclaimer